jaliagag/21_linux/k8s/course-udemy.md

       effect: "NoSchedule"
 ```

-- `kubectl run bee --image=nginx --restart=Never --dry-run -o yaml > bee.yaml`
+- `kubectl run bee --image=nginx --restart=Never --=client -o yaml > bee.yaml`
 - `kubectl explain pod --recursive | less` --> see options for pods
 - `kubectl get pod -o wide`

 remove a taint: `kubectl taint nodes node1 key1=value1:NoSchedule-`

-if we don't know why a pod is not being created, we can use **kubectl describe pod <podName>** to search for any warnings or errors.
+if we don't know why a pod is not being created, we can use `kubectl describe pod <podName>` to search for any warnings or errors.

 ### node selectors | node affinity